-What can be more joyous than the colour of sunshine?
-There aren’t many hues in the spectrum that can lift our mood quite as well as yellow.
-A dull space can be instantly brought to life with a splash of yellow and as the colour of inquisitiveness, creativity and ingenuity, it can be just the right addition to your room.
+With the recent rise in popularity for butter yellow interiors and peak mimosa season, what could be more joyous than exploring how to introduce the colour of sunshine?
+There aren’t many shades in the spectrum that can lift our mood quite as well as yellow.
+A dull space can be instantly brought to life with a splash of citrus, and as the colour of inquisitiveness, creativity and ingenuity, it can be just the right addition to your room.

-Whether you love canary brights, muted mustards, rich golden tones or delicate pastels, there’s a yellow that works for your style and interiors.
-If you’re scared to go for anything too bright, start by opting for neutrals with yellow undertones for an easy way to dip your toes into decorating with this colour.
-Read on to discover top tips for embracing this cheerful hue.
+Whether you love canary brights, muted mustards, rich golden tones or delicate pastels, there’s a yellow that works for your interior style.
+Read on to discover top tips for embracing this optimistic shade.

 Which rooms work best with yellow?

-Because yellow is an upbeat and happy colour, it’s always best to use the colour in rooms where you want to add some additional energy.
-Yellow can quickly overwhelm the senses, so if you are just beginning to experiment using yellow in your home, start with it in smaller doses such as accessories, artwork or soft furnishings, before moving on to walls or larger pieces of furniture.
+Because yellow is such an upbeat and happy colour, it’s always best to use it in rooms where you want to add extra energy.
+However, yellow can quickly overwhelm the senses, so if you’re just beginning to experiment with this shade, start with smaller doses by introducing accessories, artwork or soft furnishings before moving on to walls or larger pieces of furniture.

 Using yellow in the living room

-If you like the idea of decorating with the seasons, choose easy-to-swap accessories such as cushions, throws, candles and vases in different yellow palettes.
-Mustard shades will add warmth in autumn and winter months, while in spring and summer, brighter yellows add the sunniest finishing touch.
+If you enjoy decorating with the seasons in mind, choose accessories that are easy to update, such as cushions, throws, candles, and vases in different yellow tones.
+Mustard shades add warmth in the autumn and winter months, while brighter yellows bring a sunny finishing touch in spring and summer.

 Using yellow in a hallway